Professor Peter Horby

 Predicted geographic spread of swine-origin influenza A (H1N1) in Vietnam.
 Medians from 1000 model ...

-Peter Horby is Senior Clinical Research Fellow and the former Director of the Oxford University Clinical Research Unit in Hanoi, Vietnam.
+Peter Horby is Professor of Emerging Infectious Diseases and Global Health.
+He is the former, and founding, Director of the Oxford University Clinical Research Unit in Hanoi, Vietnam.
 The unit was established in early 2006 and conducts research on infectious diseases which crosses the disciplines of basic science, medical science and public health.
-The Unit has offices at both the National Institute for Infectious and Tropical Diseases, and the National Institue for Hygiene and Epidemiology.
-Major interests of the group are influenza and other respiratory infections and antibiotic resistance.

 There are no collaborations listed for this principal investigator.